Dexalot/dexalot-docs/docs/PortfolioSub.md

 Recovers the stucked message from the LZ bridge, returns the funds to the depositor/withdrawer

-*Only call this just before calling force resume receive function for the LZ bridgeOnly the owner can call this function*
+*Only call this just before calling force resume receive function for the LZ bridge          Only the DEFAULT_ADMIN can call this function*

 #### Parameters